ETSU announces plan to terminate Women’s Basketball Coach Simon Harris following Title IX allegations

+According to an article by Barry & Barall, LLC attorneys, both of those levels cover violations related to a team’s behaviors that can give it competitive or recruitment advantages.

+Noland’s letter notes that the investigation found Harris “exposed the team to a disreputable individual who may have provided extra benefits to players in violation of NCAA rules.”

-Two former players alleged that Harris punished them for violating the “invalid rule” before verifying the accusations.
+The investigation launched following complaints from two former players who alleged Harris punished them for violating the “invalid rule” before verifying the accusations.

 “You took disciplinary action against the players based upon the invalid team rule, but you failed to provide even the most basic elements of fairness to the players,” the letter written to Harris reads.
 “You did not inform the players of the allegations against them.
 Nor did you allow the players a fair opportunity to respond to the allegations.”

 The university’s findings allege that after Harris dismissed the players, he attempted to cancel their scholarships mid-year “without justification for doing so.”
-This, the university noted, is a possible violation of NCAA rules.
+This, the university notes, is a possible violation of NCAA rules.

 “This morning, a final compliance report is being provided to former members of our women’s basketball team in response to a Title IX complaint,” ETSU President Dr. Brian Noland said.
 “The findings outlined in the report have caused me serious concern, as it paints a picture of unconscionable behavior by Coach Harris that is in direct contradiction to the institution’s mission and values.